albertomh/Nacar/README.md

 ---
 Copyright 2022 Alberto Morón Hernández
-This software is provided under the MIT License.
+This software is provided as open-source under the MIT License.